12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 Shooting at an angle like this actually lessens the distance more than you might expect.
 And, because it has such an effect on the way gravity works on your arrow, it's essential to use an archery rangefinder to make the calculation, as it's nearly impossible to do so by eyeballing it yourself.

-You may even see a rifle mode option on your rangefinder, which can help you to gauge the bullet drop and holdover compensation.
+You may even see rifle modes on your rangefinder, which can help you to gauge the bullet drop and holdover compensation for rifle hunting.

 The earliest rangefinders appeared on the market back in the 1880s, and though the technology has developed considerably since then, the need for such a device is greater than ever for bow hunters.